foobarsgamessmithy/chess-manager/README.md

 ## Development

+### Available Profiles

+- test: profile used for unit test execution
+- dev: Enabale authentication but also h2 console is available
+- insecure: Disables authentication

+### Keycloak

+TODO

+Realm configuration must be imported via [realm.json](./infrastucture/keycloak/realm-export.json)

+### DB Access

-When application is running with h2 db the database is accessible via [browser](http://localhost:8080/h2).
+When application is running with h2 db the database is accessible via [browser](http://localhost:8081/h2).
 Credentials can be taken from `spring.datasource` in the [application.properties](./src/main/resources/application.properties)